Highworth: Geography

+Governance

+The first tier of local government is Highworth Town Council, which has 15 elected councillors.
+Other local government functions are carried out by Swindon Borough Council, a unitary authority.
+Three councillors are elected to that body to represent the Blunsdon and Highworth ward, a large area in the north of the borough; besides Highworth the ward spans Inglesham, Hannington, Castle Eaton, Blunsdon and Stanton Fitzwarren parishes.
+The ward falls within the Swindon North parliamentary constituency, which has been held since 2024 by Will Stone for the Labour Party.

+Between 1894 and 1974, the parish was part of Highworth Rural District.

 Landmarks

 The Church of England parish church of St Michael (see below) is at the centre of the town, at the corner of the High Street and the A361 Swindon Road.
 The centre of the old town, with many fine Georgian and Queen Anne houses, has been a conservation area since 1976.

 The Old Manor House in the High Street, parts of which date back to the late 15th century, is a Grade II* listed building.

 Transport

 Highworth was the terminus of a Great Western Railway branch line from Swindon, the Highworth branch line, which was closed to passengers in 1953 and to goods in 1962.
 Nowadays, the nearest station is at Swindon, 6 mi to the southwest.
 The Great Western Main Line passes through open countryside around 3 miles south of the town, en route to Reading and London.

 The A361 road forms a north–south route through Highworth, while the B4019 is on an east–west axis passing through the suburb of Hampton.